burroughsjk/414-Semester-Proj/README.md

 Running
 --------------------------------------------------------------------------

-Open terminal, cd to src
+Open terminal, cd to src, then enter command:

 py .\subdomain_enum.py mywebsite.com

 Use Ctrl + C to cancel at any time.